ohanacode-dev/myip/README.md

 requested from any other IP address.

 ## Running the service
-This is a Python Flask based application, so install Flask and run the py file using Python3.
+This is a Python Flask based application, so install Flask and run:

+    Python3 application.py

 Take a look at the start of the file for basic parameters.

 ## Licence
 You are free to do with this code as you like, but I would appreciate it if you mention me somewhere.